 The items we require for Business Valuation Reports and Income for Support Reports are similar, however, there are definite differences.
 These differences impact what we ask for.
 An obvious example is that we need personal tax returns for Income for Support Reports, but they are rarely needed for most Business Valuation Reports.
 In addition, Business Valuation Reports generally require a greater focus on the balance sheet and financial position of a business, along with a better understanding of the background and operations. - What level of Business Valuation Report is being prepared?

-There are three levels of Business Valuation reports:- Calculation Valuation Report (low level of detail required)
+There are three levels of Business Valuation reports:-

 - Estimate Valuation Report (mid-level of retail required)